unahouExosite/docs/rpc/README.md

 * The first argument specifies what to revoke.

-    `"client"` revokes the specified client interface key (CIK) and generates a new one.
+    `"client"` revokes the specified client interface key (CIK) passed in `<code>` and generates a new one.
 If the revoked code was previously activated, the new one replacing it will need to be activated.
 The new code will expire after the default CIK expiration period.

     `"share"` revokes the specified share activation code after which the resource associated with the share activation code will no longer be accessible by the activator.

 * `<code>` is either a CIK (if the first argument was `"client"`), or a share activation code (if the first argument was `"share"`).